 Of course, the caveat is that engaging in such strategies does create a genuine risk for the lender that the loan interest and/or principal will not be fully repaid (there’s a reason why banks require higher rates to compensate for greater credit risks and smaller downpayments!), so the family-member-as-lender should be cautious not to lend funds in a manner where a partial default by the family borrower could actually create financial distress for the family!
 Similarly, the family-member-as-lender needs to be cautious not to get stuck in too illiquid of a position, although it’s always possible to put a demand provision into the family loan (which, of course, still runs the risk that the family-borrower won’t be able to refinance or pay back the note in whole in a timely manner!).

-A Gift Or A Loan?
+A Gift From Parents Or A Loan?

 An important caveat to intra-family loans is that, to be respected by the IRS, they really must be loans, and not gifts.